 How long does it take to complete the Diploma and Cert III child care courses, online?

 For the Cert III in Child Care, the expected study time is up to 1000 hours (including the Vocational Placement), however, students can work at their own pace and complete the course faster if they wish.

 And for the Diploma in Early Childhood, this qualification has a total of 1390 expected study hours.
 As this course is also self-paced, you can study and complete your qualification in less time if you are able to.

-If you wish to apply RPL for qualifications in childcare, the examples of acceptable evidences are the following:
+If you wish to apply RPL for qualifications in childcare, examples of acceptable evidence are the following:

 - Course transcripts, statement of attainment, and certificates